Luke Henman: Major junior

+Henman was born on April 29, 2000, in Dartmouth, Nova Scotia.
+Growing up, he played junior hockey locally with the Dartmouth Whalers of the Nova Scotia Major Bantam Hockey League, starting in 2012 and playing for three seasons.
+For the 2015–16 season, he joined the Dartmouth Steele, of the Nova Scotia U18 Major Hockey League, putting up 15 goals and 21 assists for 36 points through 38 games, also participating in the Telus Cup.

-Henman was picked in the second round, 21st overall, by the Cape Breton Screaming Eagles in the 2016 Quebec Major Junior Hockey League (QMJHL) draft.
+On June 6, 2016, Henman was picked in the second round, 21st overall, by the Cape Breton Screaming Eagles in the 2016 Quebec Major Junior Hockey League (QMJHL) draft.
 On August 29, he was traded to the Blainville-Boisbriand Armada for forward Tyler Hylland and a fourth-round pick in the 2018 QMJHL draft.
-In a game on December 9, Henman recorded two assists in a 3–0 win against the Halifax Mooseheads.
-During the 2017 QMJHL playoffs, he played only one game.
+Henman made his QMJHL debut on October 28, in a 3–1 loss to the Gatineau Olympiques.
+Two days later, he recorded his first QMJHL point, an assist, on a goal by Guillaume Beaudoin in a 4–2 victory over the Olympiques.
+On December 9, Henman recorded two assists in a 3–0 win against the Halifax Mooseheads.
+On November 11, he tallied his first QMJHL goal in a 7–0 defeat of the Victoriaville Tigres.
+He finished the 2016–17 season with only that one goal and those three assists through six games.
+Henman then returned to the Dartmouth Steele, notching 24 goals and 36 assists for 60 points in 35 games.
+He then played only one game with the Armada during the 2017 QMJHL playoffs, recording no points.

-Midway through the 2017–18 season, Henman was an honorable mention for rookie of the month for the month of December, with 12 assists through 11 games that month.
+Midway through the 2017–18 season, Henman was an honorable mention for Rookie of the Month for December, with 12 assists through 11 games that month.
 Near the end of January 2018, he was one of 36 QMJHL players listed in the NHL Central Scouting Bureau's Midterm Draft Rankings.
 In April, he was one of 143 Canadian Hockey League (CHL) players in the Bureau's Final Rankings.
-Henman had moved up 64 spots to 83rd place.
-He finished the regular season with 47 points.
-He was drafted by the Carolina Hurricanes in the fourth round, 96th overall, of the 2018 NHL entry draft.
+Between the Midterm and Final Rankings, Henman had climbed 64 spots, finishing 83rd among North American skaters.
+He finished the regular season with nine goals and 38 assists for 47 points.
+During the 2018 QMJHL playoffs, he recorded six goals and eight assists in 20 games, as the Armada reached the President's Cup final, losing to the Acadie-Bathurst Titan in six games.
+On June 23, Henman was selected by the Carolina Hurricanes in the fourth round, 96th overall, of the 2018 NHL entry draft.
 Prior to the 2018–19 season, Henman participated in the Hurricanes' training camp.
-With the Armada, Henman ended the season with 46 points, second on the team.
+On September 16, 2018, he was reassigned to the Armada.
+That same day, he was named an alternate captain of the Armada.
+On February 17, 2019, he recorded two goals and one assist in an 8–4 defeat at the hands of the Sherbrooke Phoenix.
+Henman ended the season with 12 goals and 34 assists for 46 points, ranking second on the team.